 - Altstätten (Canton of St. Gallen);

-- ❖ Basel (Canton of Basel);
+- Basel (Canton of Basel);

 - Kreuzlingen (Canton of Thurgau);

 - Vallorbe (Canton of Vaud);

-- Chiasso (Canton of Ticino); and
+- .
+Chiasso (Canton of Ticino); and

-- Berne (Canton of Berne).
+- .
+Berne (Canton of Berne).

 The accommodation capacity of the federal centres was 1,438 beds.
-At the end of 2017, the occupancy rate of the 6 federal reception and processing centres was 51%.347
+In 2018, the average occupancy rate of the 6 federal reception and processing centres was 51%.
+376

-The running of the centres and security matters are entrusted to private companies.348 The federal reception and processing centres can be described as semi-closed, as the hours when asylum seekers may leave and return are limited.
+The running of the centres and security matters are entrusted to private companies.377 The federal reception and processing centres can be described as semi-closed, as the hours when asylum seekers may leave and return are limited.
 For more information, see section on Freedom of Movement.